milad-hub/deprecated-tracker/README.vscode.md

 # Deprecated Tracker for VS Code

-Find and manage deprecated code in your TypeScript and JavaScript projects with ease.
+Find deprecated code in your TypeScript and JavaScript projects.

 ## Overview

-Deprecated Tracker helps you identify all `@deprecated` JSDoc tags in your TypeScript and JavaScript codebase, making it simple to track and manage technical debt.
-Whether you're maintaining legacy code or planning refactoring efforts, this extension gives you the visibility you need.
+This extension helps you find all `@deprecated` JSDoc tags in your codebase.
+Great for tracking technical debt or planning refactoring work.

 ## Key Features